yangliuy/Intent-Aware-Ranking-Transformers/README.md

 The following script can help you generate this vector file conqa/gen_user_intent_vector.py.
 You can also modify this script or write your own scripts to transfer the intent feature vectors for your own data sets to this format.

-## __Further Instructures on Training/Testing IART__
+## __Further Instructions on Training/Testing IART__

 The main scripts for training/testing IART model based on UDC and MSDialog data are main_udc.py and main_ms_v2.py respectively.
-With the right setting on the model configuration, you can start the model training basedon MSDialog data by running
+With the right setting on the model configuration, you can start the model training based on MSDialog data by running

 ```
 python main_ms_v2.py